 Other foods great for teeth include grapes, thanks to the presence of polyphenol resveratrol.
-Consuming two clusters of grapes per day for a few weeks have been shown to improve vitamin C levels and are responsible for reduced gingival bleeding in patients with periodontitis.
+Consuming two clusters of grapes per day for a few weeks has been shown to improve vitamin C levels and is responsible for reduced gingival bleeding in patients with periodontitis.

 All of these form just a small list of the wide variety of foods that exist to keep teeth healthy.
 However, if you want to know more about how to care for your gums, you can visit the section of our blog which covers this topic, or ask our gum specialist (periodontist) for advice.